-Delicious easy homemade sausage rolls, using store-bought puff pastry and sausages.
-Enjoy the large size for lunch or dinner, or make them mini for appetizers.
+Delicious and easy homemade puff pastry sausage rolls.
+Enjoy the large size for lunch or dinner or make them smaller for appetizers.
 These freeze beautifully and re-heat easily.

-Why you’ll love these easy homemade sausage rolls
+Why you’ll love this easy sausage rolls recipe!

-Sausage – For the sausage, start with a store-bought pure pork sausage.
+Sausage – These British sausage rolls start with seasoned loose sausage meat.
+For the sausage, start with a store-bought pure pork sausage.
 You’ll then just remove the sausage meat from the casing by slicing down the side and sliding it off.
 You can venture a bit into the flavour/seasoned area too, if you like.
 A store I shop at sells maple, cranberry etc. pork sausages, that would be nice.
 I’ve also use English Banger sausages.

 You can also make your own sausage if you like, starting with ground beef or ground pork and garlic and spices.
 There are a lot of homemade sausage recipes available online.

-Puff Pastry – These easy sausage rolls are made easy with store-bought puff pastry.
+Puff Pastry – This easy sausage rolls recipe starts with store-bought puff pastry.
 I love the pre-rolled, all-butter puff pastry.
 One roll will make 4 large sausage rolls or 16-20 appetizer size sausage rolls.
 Since most packages of store-bought puff pastry comes with two rolls, why not make a large batch and freeze them.

 Herbs – If you can, fresh herbs make a nice difference in the sausage filling vs. dried, though dried will always work, too.